 Connecticut courts have determined that including health care provisions in support orders is in the child’s best interest.
 Connecticut adds the cost of health insurance to the basic support obligation.

-This type of expense would not be covered under Connecticut’s child support guidelines.
+This type of expense would not be covered under Connecticut child support laws.

 Basic entertainment involves activities the parent does or provides for the child for entertainment purposes.

-Are College expenses Covered by Child Support in Connecticut?
+Are School and College expenses Covered by Child Support?

 Connecticut courts will not compel the non-custodial parent to provide college-level support unless there is a specific agreement between the parties.